liamtimms/website/site/index.md

 ### PhD

-In 2021, I finished my physics PhD at **Northeastern University** in the [Sridhar Lab](https://srinivassridhar.com/).
-I have coninued to work on related projects moving into 2022 but am now shifting my attention to new projects and directions.
+In 2021, I finished my physics Ph.D. at **Northeastern** University** in the [Sridhar Lab](https://srinivassridhar.com/).
+I have continued to work on related projects moving into 2022 but am now shifting my attention to new projects and directions.
 This work gave me the opportunity to take live MRI images of rat and human vasculature like this:

 <a href="/images/ratrender.jpg">
 <p><picture>